Ice Age 4: Continental Drift

 Entertaining as this antagonist was, with his rotting gold teeth and swash buckling ways, his menacing demeanour is soon shaken off as he breaks out in a cheerful song awkwardly coupled with lyrics about how deviously scary he is meant to be.
 Failing somewhat to live up to the self-proclaimed infamy, when he captures and ties up the three amigos, he forces nut-chasing squirrel Scrat to dance next to his friends as punishment in a coconut bra.

 The humour of the film is saved by the return of Scrat’s pursuit of the cursed acorn.
 The chase of his nutty treasure proves to have some world-changing consequences – a continental cataclysm that splits up all the land in the world into, well, continents, thus separating Manny and his friends from their beloved families and forcing them to fight ruthless pirates to find their way home.

 Throughout this epic seafaring quest, we are introduced to an unusual concoction of new characters, voiced by stars such as J-Lo, Nicki Minaj, Nick Frost, Simon Pegg, and Patrick Stewart.
 Wanda Sykes is effortless in her performance as Sid’s cantankerous Grandma who has an imaginary pet whale called Precious.

 There may be some plot lines that tinker on unbelievable but the sarcasm from start to finish brings this movie home.
 It is certainly a far cry from The Land Before Time films where naivety and innocence were the underlying principles parents wanted their children to adhere to.
 Times have changed, and films (particularly animated) are marketed to adults as much as they are to children.
 Simple character Sid (John Leguizamo) puts it simply: “It doesn’t make sense but it sure was fun”.

-Ice Age: Continental Drift is released in the UK on 13th July 2012.
+Ice Age: Continental Drift is released nationwide on 13th July 2012.